 'Just how much did we chat?'

 While he was dumbfounded, Kishiar stood beside Yuder with a face full of happiness.
-Despite Yuder's protests, he had lightly gathered numerous food items in a box and was holding it alone.
+Despite Yuder's protests, he had lightly gathered numerous food items in a box and was holding it a

 "It was really a rewarding time.
 The shop owner is such a kind and good person."